 - Although exposure to airborne animal dusts is not currently regulated to protect workers from developing allergic problems, there is a large body of evidence indicating that animal handling can induce respiratory health problems, such as asthma, allergic reactions, or sensitizations.
 Enrollment in the Respiratory Protection Program is available for any employee who chooses to wear a tight-fitting respirator in order to perform animal care related job duties.

 - No Virginia Tech employee is permitted to enter a space that might present a situation that is "immediately dangerous to life and health" (IDLH) without thorough evaluation and implementing appropriate precautions.
-EHSS must be notified immediately to determine appropriate controls, precautions, training, and equipment necessary for safe entry.
-If the space is a confined space, additional training is required from EHSS.
+EHS must be notified immediately to determine appropriate controls, precautions, training, and equipment necessary for safe entry.
+If the space is a confined space, additional training is required from EHS.

 Storage and Care